 - Taking photos of the accident scene

-The sooner we begin your case, the better our chances for obtaining timely evidence.
-Evidence like video footage may be overwritten after certain periods of time and physical evidence such as debris or skid marks may disappear.
+The sooner we begin your case, the better our chances of obtaining timely evidence.
+Evidence like video footage may be overwritten after certain periods of time, and physical evidence, such as debris or skid marks, may disappear.

 We recommend calling us as soon as your injuries allow to discuss your accident and injuries.
 For some, this could be within a few days or weeks after the crash.
 For others, it could be longer.
-If your loved one has catastrophic injuries and is unlikely to make the call on their own for an extended time, contact us on their behalf.
+If your loved one has catastrophic injuries and is unable to make the call on their own for an extended time, contact us on their behalf.
+Contact GED Lawyers today, and our auto accident attorneys can get started on your case with a free consultation to discuss your legal options.

 What To Do After a Car Accident in West Palm Beach

-If you’ve been in a car accident, the most important actions to take are the ones that ensure your safety.
+If you’ve been in a car accident, the most important thing to do is ensure your safety.
 Check for any injuries that need immediate attention.
 If you can, move your vehicle out of the way of oncoming traffic and put your hazard lights on.

 The next actions you take depend on your ability to safely do so.
 Keep in mind that many of these actions can be taken by a lawyer on your behalf if you are unable to do them yourself.

-- Seek Medical Attention: If you choose to forgo emergency medical attention, be sure to follow up with your primary care physician or other doctor.
+- Seek Medical Attention: Serious injuries often require emergency medical care, such as at Emergency Center West Palm Beach.
+However, if you choose to forgo emergency medical attention, be sure to follow up with your primary care physician or other doctor.
 Having the correct diagnosis and treatment plan for your injuries can mean a higher chance of recovery.

 - Call the Police: If your car accident resulted in an injury or you believe there is over $500 worth of property damage involved, then you must report the accident.
 In addition to legal reporting requirements, calling the West Palm Beach Police Department is a helpful way to ensure the safety of everyone involved.
 A responding officer will also create a police report, which can be useful supporting evidence for your car accident claim.